VCL incorporates Microsoft Azure WVD

 - Once the desired resource is clicked a dialog box asking you to allow the remote computer to access resources on your computer appears.
 To proceed you should click Allow.

 - When Allow is clicked it will start to load the resource and then display another dialog box asking for you to enter your credentials.
-The user name will be your unity ID (ex: jddoe; do not include @ncsu.edu here) and your password will be your unity password.
+The user name here can be just your unity ID or your unity ID followed by @ncsu.edu ex: jddoe or email@example.com.
+(WVD prepopulates your username to include @ncsu.edu).
+Password is still your unity password.

 - When the log in is successful the resource you have chosen should appear on the home screen as an Icon.